dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber, Technology and More/Tools/FlareVM - Forensics, Logic Analysis, and Reverse Engineering (Arsenal of Tools).md

 https://github.com/mandiant/flare-vm
 https://tryhackme.com/r/room/flarevmarsenaloftools

+- Packed and obfuscation
+	- Obfuscated programs are ones whose execution the malware author has attempted to hide
+	- Packed programs are a subset of obfuscated programs in which the malicious program is compressed and cannot be analysed
+		- (oreilly.com)

 - Flare-VM should ONLY be installed on a VM
 - A collection of software installation scripts for Windows systems that allow you to setup (with ease) and maintain a reverse engineering environment on a VM
 - Relies on two technologies (mainly):